-Regular monitoring is essential to ensure The collaborative/joint working arrangement is meeting pre-defined aims and objectives. that: The partnerships between parties are operating effectively. • Issues are identified as early as possible so that they can be addressed. • All parties and participants have a clear view of the status of the project.
-Stakeholders are fully informed about the project. • Opportunities to publicise success are identified and communicated. • Confidence is built throughout the entire lifecycle of the partnership.
-Effective monitoring should also comprise: Clearly pre-defined success criteria.
+Regular monitoring s essential to ensure hat: The collaborative/joint working arrang aims and objectives.
+The partnerships between parties are Issues are identified as early as possil All parties and participants have a cle Stakeholders are fully informed about Opportunities to publicise success ar Confidence is built throughout the end Effective monitoring should also comprise: Clearly pre-defined success criteria.
 Clear milestones and timelines.
-Clear arrangements to monitor and review how successfully the success criteria are being met.
-Clear arrangements to monitor how effectively the collaborative/joint working between the parties is operating.
-Mechanism to identify and communicate issues and successes.
-Clear arrangements to ensure that all parties have access to the monitoring information.
+Clear arrangements to monitor and resuccess criteria are being met.
+Clear arrangements to monitor how e working between the parties is opera Mechanism to identify and communic Clear arrangements to ensure that all monitoring information gement is meeting pre-defined and outcomes reporting